confirmedcode/Main/README.md

 ### Confirm Email

-A user that confirmes their email is assigned a certificate with source ID `CURRENT_SOURCE_ID`.
+A user that confirms their email is assigned a certificate with source ID `CURRENT_SOURCE_ID`.

 __Request__